agardnerIT/site/_posts/2023/2023-08-05-my-first-helm-plugin.md

 ## Summary

 So there you have it, your first Helm plugin!
+There aren't many limitations to what helm and the plugin system can achieve, so go forth and integrate.

+Also, please make Helm observable with OpenTelemetry by installing

 ## Additional Reading and Links